-On December 9, 2020, the Corporation formed MLC US Holdings LLC as a direct wholly-owned subsidiary.
-As part of an internal restructuring, the Corporation contributed all of the issued and outstanding membership interest of ML Management, a wholly-owned subsidiary of the Corporation, and of its newly formed subsidiaries MLCSC Holdings Finance LLC and MLCSC Holdings LLC, as well as the SCIM Facility and the SCIM Services Agreement, to MLC US Holdings LLC.
+On December 9, 2020, the Corporation formed MLC US Holdings LLC ("US Holdings") as a direct wholly-owned subsidiary.
+As part of an internal restructuring, the Corporation contributed all of the issued and outstanding membership interest of ML Management, a wholly-owned subsidiary of the Corporation, and of its newly formed subsidiaries MLCSC Holdings Finance LLC ("MLCSC Holdings Finance") and MLCSC Holdings LLC, as well as the SCIM Facility and the SCIM Services Agreement, to US Holdings.

-On December 17, 2020, the Corporation completed the acquisition of a 21.4% equity stake in SCIM from an arms-length third party for a purchase price of \$7.0 million, funded by a combination of newly incurred debt and a deferred cash consideration.
-In connection with the acquisition, MLCSC Holdings Finance LLC entered into a credit facility of \$5.3 million, which bears interest at a rate of 9.5% per annum and is guaranteed by the Corporation.
+On December 17, 2020, the Corporation completed the acquisition of a 24.1% equity stake in SCIM from an arms-length third party for a purchase price of \$7.0 million, funded by a combination of newly incurred debt and a deferred cash consideration.
+In connection with the acquisition, MLCSC Holdings Finance, a wholly-owned subsidiary of the Corporation, entered into a credit facility of \$5.3 million (the "MLCSC Holdings Facility"), which bears interest at a rate of 9.5% per annum and matures on April 2, 2024.
+The MLCSC Holdings Facility is guaranteed by the Corporation.